 \subsection{Back-end}

-The main purpose of the back-end is to access the data of the MySQL database.
-This component serializes the query data into JSON objects, that can easily be used by client apps (in this case the front-end), so that later it can be displayed or saved.
-Besides that, the back-end allows client apps to add or modify data, through deserialization methods.
+The main purpose of the back-end is to enable the access to the data from the MySQL database.
+This application component converts data from SQL queries into JSON objects.
+Those objects can be viewed and managed by a web client, which in this case implements the front-end.
+The back-end has a RESTful API which enables the submission or modification of data stored in the MySQL database.

-One view for each MySQL database table was built, usually with the same name of the respective table.
-Some data was included in the serializers from other tables accessible through foreign keys whenever that extra information was relevant.
+One view for each database table was built with the same name of the respective table.
+Some of those views use serializers that retrieve data from multiple tables related between themselves by foreign keys.
 Whenever a query request is made, the returned data will be returned as response (also in a JSON format).
 All these pages will allow to receive requests to insert, update or delete data entries.
 Besides that, all of those will contain features to allow to filter and / or search data, besides containing pagination methods.